Get started

 direct connection not established

-Blocked UDP
+Blocked UDP packets

 Hard NAT

-Some firewall specific mechanisms can improving direct connections.
-In general, look for something named 'static port mapping' or similar configuration settings, which will provide predictable (static) port numbers.
-Having a predictable port number allows Tailscale to reliably get direct connections through a firewall.
+Some firewall-specific mechanisms can improve the odds of direct connections.
+In general, look for something named “static port mapping” or similar configuration settings, which provide predictable (static) port numbers.
+Predictive port numbers allow Tailscale to reliably get direct connections through a firewall.

-For devices such as exit nodes where you are intentionally egressing through a NAT gateway and want to improve performance, we have some terraform templates to set up routing incoming traffic through the public interface, and egressing through the NAT gateway.
 Contact our Solutions Engineering team at se@tailscale.com for assistance deploying this.
-This will allow the egress traffic to have a predictable public IP address, but the ingress traffic to establish a direct connection to the exit node.
+This allows the egress traffic to have a predictable public IP address, but the ingress traffic to establish a direct connection to the exit node.